lunadu321/Tools_and_Methods_A1/README.md

 ## Research Question

-**RQ:** How do cultural factors influence genre preferences in films across diverse regions and languages?
+How do cultural factors influence genre preferences in films across diverse regions and languages?

 ## Methodology

-### 1. Data Collection
+### 1. Data Source

-- Utilize movie databases such as IMDb and TMDb to compile a dataset of films.
+- Utilize movie databases around the world such as IMDb, TMDb, Letterboxd and Douban to compile a dataset of films and user reviews.
+- Data collection of box office performance for each film in different markets.
 - Extract information on title, release date, genre, director, country of production, and language.

-### 2. Data Cleaning and Preparation

-- Clean the dataset by removing duplicates, irrelevant entries, or missing information.
-- Standardize genre categories to ensure consistency in analysis.
+- Additional information on themes, historical context, and directal backgrounds.

-### 3. Quantitative Analysis
+### 2. Quantitative Analysis

-- Conduct frequency analysis to identify the prevalence of different film genres.
+- Conduct frequency analysis in cinema to identify the prevalence of different film genres.
 - Perform temporal analysis to observe changes in genre preferences over time.

-### 4. Multicultural Comparison

-- Group films based on country or region of production.
-- Analyze genre preferences within each region to identify cultural variations.
+- Analyze genre preferences within each country or region based on reviews and grossings to identify cultural variations.
+For example, statistics on the genres of highest_rating and highest-grossing in different cultures.

-### 5. Cultural Context Analysis

-- Explore the relationship between film genres and cultural themes.
-- Analyze the influence of directorial backgrounds on genre choices.

-### 6. Machine Learning Prediction

-- Implement machine learning algorithms to predict the likely genre of a film based on cultural and contextual features.
-- Evaluate the accuracy of the model in predicting genre preferences.

-## Data Requirements

-- Comprehensive movie dataset including title, release date, genre, director, country of production, and language.
-- Additional data on cultural themes, historical context, and directorial backgrounds.

 ## Tools and Technologies

 - Statistical software such as Python with pandas for quantitative analysis.
-- Data visualization tools like Matplotlib and Tableau for creating visual representations.
+- Data visualization tools like Matplotlib for creating visual representations.